Brief Case

 God’s Promise Evidences Truths

-The pledge—God will surely come to your aid—includes six inherent truths that affirm his character, compassion, and competence.
+The pledge—God will surely come to your aid—includes six inherent truths that affirm his character, compassion, and competence and justify our trust in him.

 God exists.
 He is present with us.
 He sees our plight.
 He cares about us.
 He has the resources to help us.
 He has obligated himself to help us.